-NEXT.cc is a collaborative effort by principals, teachers, architects, artists and students.
+NEXT.cc is a collaborative effort by principals, practitioners, teachers, architects, artists, and students.

-We are a multi generational diverse group who believe that creativity is key to human innovation and our cultural evolution.
-With different fields of knowledge and experience, we work together to create the eco web of possibilities to reach imaginations in all corners of the world.
+We are a multi-generational diverse group who believe that creativity is key to human innovation and cultural evolution.
+With different fields of knowledge and experience, we work together to cocreate the eco web of possibilities to reach young imaginations in all corners of the world.
+As a UNESCO GREENING Education Partner we work with other teachers and education programs to raise awareness of the critical role of learning in developing awareness, understanding, and active social change to strengthen and balance human/nature interdependencies.
+We believe the world needs human imagination to innovate and change.
+And we beleive that imagination and creativity opportunities need to be scaffolded throughout K12 education.

 Mark and Linda Keane, AIA, NCARB, architects and partners in STUDIO1032 work on green initiatives along the Chicago-Milwaukee corridor.
 Leaders in design education, Linda is Professor of Architecture and Environmental Design at The School of the Art Institute of Chicago where she directed the City of Chicago Green Roof Website and chaired development of a third accredited Master of Architecture program in Chicago.
 Mark is Professor of Architecture University of Wisconsin Milwaukee where he developed the first online minor in architecture.
 The Keanes create animated films, lecture and publish about the Aesthetics of Sustainability and need for Eco literacy.
 Architecture An Interactive Introduction is the first CD ROM about the built environment created in the US.
 Their service learning work with college design students (SAIC’s Eco Design and UWM’s Green Milwaukee) connect design imagination with human ecology.
 The Association of Collegiate Schools of Architecture, American Institute of Architects, Art Institute of Chicago, National Endowment for the Arts, National Environmental Education Foundation, A+DEN Architects and Design Educators Network, Association of Architecture Organizations, Public Broadcasting System, Graham Foundation, Wisconsin Arts Board, United States Green Building Council and the Union of International Architects recognize their creative contributions to design education.